Wiggins now officially county police chief

 The county commission’s vote Thursday was to give Wiggins a salary within the police chief range, which is between $83,811 and $134,101.
 Ours said he will decide soon where in that range Wiggins’ salary will be.

-Commissioner Allen Booker supported Wiggins’ move to full-time police chief.
+Commissioner Allen Booker was among those supporting Wiggins’ move to full-time police chief.
 He added that he thinks it is time the county separates its ties with Powell.